Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 By 1867 Dr Huang was deputy chief of Boji Hospital, and in 1875 he became joint Chairman of the West-South Medical Bureau.
 He died in 1878.

 A statue of the young Huang now stands in the grounds of the Confucius Institute in Edinburgh.
-This article from Zhuhai (his home city) has some more details of his life.

 The steamship Scotland, owned by Lindsay and Co., was the first ocean going merchant ship to reach the city of Hankow (now part of Wuhan), 600 miles upstream from the coast on the Yangtze River.